 Activities in this segment include the development of properties.
+In 2023 and 2022, there is no significant activity relating to this segment.

 (f) Others

 Operations in this segment include mainly the provision of management services and the operation of restaurants.
 Unallocated net expenses incurred by the Group are included here.